Boundless

 Hit Points

-Hit Points (HP) are a measure of your character’s ability to avoid life-threatening Damage.
+Hit Points (HP) are a measure of your character’s ability to avoid life-threatening outcomes.
 Start with HP equal to 2 + your character’s Strength score.

-Your character has 10 Slots.
-Most Items take 1 Slot, petty ones none, and bulky ones 2.
+Your character has 10 Slots used to carry Items.
+Most Items take 1 Slot, petty items take none, and bulky items take 2.

 Playing the Game